On Lagrange multipliers of constrained optimization in Hilbert spaces: Revisiting the weak form asymptotic KKT system

-Now we give a proof of the existence of the proper Lagrange multiplier under the condition (\ref{eq:RCQ}) based on the W-AKKT system (\ref{eq:w-akkt}) and the uniform boundedness principle that has an elementary proof in \cite{sokal2011really}.
+Now we give an elementary proof of the existence of proper Lagrange multipliers under a general condition (which is a generalization of the condition (\ref{eq:RCQ})) based on the W-AKKT system (\ref{eq:w-akkt}) and the uniform boundedness principle that has an elementary proof in \cite{sokal2011really}.

-\begin{Lemma} The W-AKKT system (\ref{eq:w-akkt}) is equivalent to
+\begin{lemma} The W-AKKT system (\ref{eq:w-akkt}) is equivalent to

-\end{Lemma} \begin{proof} It is obvious that the W-AKKT system (\ref{eq:w-akkt}) implies (\ref{eq:LMweak_KKT}).
+\end{lemma} \begin{proof} It is obvious that the W-AKKT system (\ref{eq:w-akkt}) implies (\ref{eq:LMweak_KKT}).

 Now we prove that if (\ref{eq:LMweak_KKT}) holds, so does the W-AKKT system (\ref{eq:w-akkt}).
 Taking $t=0$, we have

 If we change $v$ to $-v$, we have

 These two inequalities give